entangledloops/semiprime-java/README.md

 ## What is this? ##

 This software attempts to factor semiprimes into their prime factors via heuristic search.
 The client is for contributing to the current search being hosted on my personal server or running a local search on your own machine.

-You can read about how this works on the [Semiprime Factorization Wiki](https://github.com/entangledloops/heuristicSearch/wiki/Semiprime-Factorization).

 ## Screenshots ##